nus-cs2103-AY2223S2/tp/docs/UserGuide.md

             <img src="images/UIscreenshots/drugSS/dlist.png" style="zoom:100%">
       </p>
       <br/>
-* <span markdown="span" class="alert alert-info">:information_source: **Note:** In order to maximise user-friendliness, we do not prohibit extra input appended to the command.
-For example: commands such as`d list hellothere` or `d list 1234?!` will not cause any errors in the system.</span>
+<div markdown="block" class="alert alert-info">:information_source: **Note:** In order to maximise user-friendliness, we do not prohibit extra input appended to the command.
+For example: commands such as`d list hellothere` or `d list 1234?!` will not cause any errors in the system.</div>
 <br />

 [↑ Go to Drug Commands](#43-drug-commands)